 For example, trying to rank for the phrase "RV Covers" would be difficult because the competition might be fierce.
-Ranking for "Best RV Snow Covers" would be more focused and it might still yield a considerable amount of traffic.
+Ranking for "Best RV Snow Covers" would be more focused, and it might still yield a considerable amount of traffic.
 You would want to find a few of those long-tail keywords and rank for those instead of trying to go for the one high competitive keyword.

 Those long tails would have a lower average bid, and they usually have higher quality scores as well because the keywords are more specific.
-When you target "Best RV Snow Covers" it's cut and dry who your audience is and if they search that phrase, you know they're looking to buy.
+When you target "Best RV Snow Covers," it's cut and dry who your audience is, and if they search that phrase, you know they're looking to buy.

 Keep Adding Negative keywords

-I could never forget negative keywords.
+I could never forget the negative keywords.
 When you're trying to narrow down your relevancy and lower your CPC, you want your ads to reach the most specific audience possible.
 One way to improve this is with negative keywords.
 By including these in your campaigns, you'll no longer have to pay for keywords you are confident will never yield a return.